 Key features:

-• Wave momentum indicator combining multiple oscillators
+- Wave momentum indicator combining multiple oscillators into one visual canvas

 Limitation: The high price point, crypto-centric design, and reported repainting issues on some signals make it a difficult recommendation for traders outside crypto.